stanford-policylab/opp/py/data_readme_template.md

   has many fewer stops than expected given the residential population; this is because it only contains a small section of highway which is policed by the state patrol.
-- Rows represent violations, not stops, so we remove duplicates by grouping by the other fields.
+- Rows in raw data represent violations, not stops, so we remove duplicates by grouping by the other fields.

 ## Statewide, CT
 **Data notes**: